Akkatecture/Documentation/content/docs/introduction/getting_started.md

 ### Welcome to Akkatecture

-Adding Akkatecture as a dependancy is like as installing any other NuGet package in your .net core application.
+Adding Akkatecture as a dependancy is like installing any other NuGet package in your .net core application.
 All you need to do is the following:

 ```csharp
 //Add the Akkatecture package to your project named FirstAkkatectureProject.